RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-sour-sequence-1.html.markdown

 #     stock: true
 ---

-Sour Sequence #1 is our first Fruited Imperial Berliner Weisse.
+Sour Sequence #1 is our first Fruited Imperial Berliner Weisse (8.5% ABV).
 We conditioned the beer on hefty amounts of Mango, Guava and Passion Fruit.

+Size: 44 CL.